 Monitoring your competition takes time, especially when you’re just starting your business and you’re dealing with the learning curve for monitoring and analytics tools.

-The effort you put into analyzing your competitors can pay off by showing you the areas where customers aren’t getting their needs met.
+The effort you put into analyzing your competitors can pay off by showing you the areas where customers aren’t getting their needs met and especially so if you can complete the research before building your own website.
 Is it when they search online?
 When they visit the mobile site?
 Customer service?
 Something else?

 When you know what’s missing for customers in your niche, you’ll know how you can meet their needs, earn their loyalty, and grow your business.